 Everett guarantees the report delivery within 24 hours of the inspection, however, it is usually completed the day of the inspection.
 He reserves the right to review and modify the report within 48 hours of the inspection for quality control.

 Many inspectors use checkboxes and auto "canned" comments to complete reports faster.
 Everett takes time to write narratives specific to the home.
 Investing a few extra hours writing a detailed and comprehensive report assists our clients in making better-informed home buying decisions.
 When it comes home inspections, faster doesn't mean better.

 A Pristine Inspection averages 3 hours.
 Everett has found it essential to have what he calls "dwell time" at a property.
 Some defects may take time to discover.
 For instance, moisture from a small leak around a toilet flange in an upstairs bathroom may take over an hour to migrate into the ceiling below where it will show up on a thermal scan.

 Most real estate agents have very high ethical standards.
 However, some agents will seek to control the home buying process by recommending only one inspector.
 How did these recommended inspectors “qualify” to get on the “approved” list of the agent?
-Is the agent recommending a thorough non-bias inspector or is the agent recommending someone who they have a "working relationship" with so they can improve their odds of making a commision?
-Ideally, agents should provide you with a list of more than one inspectors to avoid the appearance of impropriety.
+Is the agent recommending a thorough non-bias inspector or is the agent recommending someone who they have a "working relationship" with so they can improve their odds of making a commission?
+Ideally, agents should provide you with a list of more than one inspector.
 If an agent discourages you from using an inspector of your choosing or insists that you use one of their “approved” inspectors, you should contact the State Real Estate Commission.